 Spinning puts far less pressure on your knees and your feet than other traditional cardio alternatives.
 With the ability to work hard on a Spinner bike without hurting your knees and feet, you can worry about results without fearing potential injuries.

-Here are a few of the Benefits of low-impact workouts:
+Here are a few of the benefits of indoor cycling low-impact workouts:

 - Accommodates Ailments